Luke Raley Player Props: Rays vs. Dodgers

-Luke Raley, with a slugging percentage of .435 in his past 10 games -- including two home runs -- will be in action for the Tampa Bay Rays versus the Los Angeles Dodgers, with Noah Syndergaard on the mound, May 26 at 6:40 PM ET.
+On Saturday, Luke Raley (hitting .136 in his past 10 games) and the Tampa Bay Rays play the Los Angeles Dodgers, whose starting pitcher will be Clayton Kershaw.
+First pitch is at 4:10 PM ET.

-In his previous game he had a hitless showing (0-for-2) against the Blue Jays.
+In his previous game he had a hitless showing (0-for-2) against the Dodgers.

 Luke Raley Game Info & Props vs. the Dodgers